kizniche/Mycodo/3.5/README.md

 `sudo service apache2 restart`

-You will need to add the self-signed certificate to your browser as trusted in order not to receive warnings.
-This is different for every browser, so I will not detail how to do it.
-In any case, you should be able to dismiss the warning and access the site, however adding your certificate to your browser is recommended to increase security.
+You will need to add the self-signed certificate that was created (/etc/ssl/localcerts/apache.pem) to your browser as trusted in order not to receive warnings.
+You can copy this from the /etc/ssl/localcerts/ directory or it can be obtained by visiting your server with your browser.
+The process for adding this file to your browser as trusted may be different for each browser, however there are many resources online that detail how to do so.
+Adding your certificate to your browser is highly recommended to ensure the site's certificate is what it's supposed to be, however you will still be able to access your site without adding the certificate, but you may receive a warning stating your site's security may be compromised.

 #### .htaccess